unmeimusu/items-clo/README.md

-# Items List on Celestia Luna Online
+# Items List in Celestia Luna Online
 ## Description of Contents
 ### List of explored maps in Celestia Luna Online.
 - [x] Alker Harbor